-Part of it is also the automated single line power dialing, which allows you to make 85 automatic calls per hour.
+Part of it is the automated single-line power dialing, which allows you to make 85 automatic calls per hour.

 For multi-line power dialing, up to 300 calls per hour are possible.

-You can also use pre-recorded voicemail messages for the cases where you run into an answering machine.
+You can also use pre-recorded voicemail messages for cases where you run into an answering machine.

 For high-quality calls, Mojo uses copper-based technology.

-The Dialer feature has also a Zone Guard implemented that avoids you calling across time zones, and waking someone up at 02:00 am in the morning thinking that there might be an emergency.
+The Dialer feature has also implemented a Zone Guard that prevents you from calling across time zones and waking someone up at 02:00 in the morning thinking there might be an emergency.